kyle-aaserud/kyle-aaserud/README.md

 - 🌱 I’m currently learning more about kubernetes and containerized applications
 - 💞️ I’m looking to collaborate on developing a sleepcast app.
 - 📫 How to reach me linkedin.com/in/kyleaaserud or my website kyleaaserud.com!
-- 😄 Pronouns: He/They
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: I am obsessed with all things creativity, music production, photography, and UX design.
+- ⚡ Fun fact: I am obsessed with all things creativity based, design principles, music production, photography, and UX frameworks.